 We used our tile saw to cut and trim our tiles as needed.
 If you don’t know how to install a backsplash and this is your first time I love using a 12″x12″ sheet of tile for projects like this it makes the job go faster!

 In the areas where we had outlets, we replaced the existing screws with longer outlet screws in order to accommodate the thickness of the tile.
 You might also need outlet spacers to help with this as well.
 Be sure you tile close enough to the outlet that there won’t be any gaps when you put the faceplate back on.

 How to tile a backsplash additional tips and tricks:

 We added a matching pencil tile to create a clean edge around all of our edges and borders.
 I love how using pencil tile gives a finished look to tile work.

-Every once in awhile it is important to take a step back and look at what you have done to ensure everything is looking correct.
+Every once in awhile it is important to take a step back and look at what you have done to ensure everything is looking correct and straight.